 Machine operators in factories often have to manipulate heavy pieces of equipment repeatedly, often as part of assembly work.
 This can result in repetitive mechanical trauma to the hands from heavy physical work and then frictional hand dermatitis.

 Fiberglass is a manufactured fiber made from silicon dioxide with various metals and other elements.
 Fiberglass can cause folliculitis, and irritant symptoms including itching without rash, burning of eyes, sore throat and cough.
-Curiously, not all workers are affected suggesting an individual predispositition.
-Fiberglass over a diameter of 3.5µm causes tissue irritation.
-Ninety percent of fiberglass manufactured in North America is over 3.5µm in diameter.
+Curiously, not all workers are affected suggesting an individual predisposition.
+Fiberglass over a diameter of 3.5 ppm (parts per million) causes tissue irritation.
 Dermatitis usually occurs on exposed body sites due to contact with fiberglass dusts produced by grinding, sawing, and finishing.
 ACD can also occur to chemicals added to fiberglass manufacturing and should be ruled out in new onset cases of dermatitis.

 ACD is caused by chemicals known as allergens.
 Allergens are small molecules that bind to carrier proteins in the skin.
 Several factors can contribute to allergen sensitization and include increased temperature, humidity and previous or concurrent skin irritation.